Azygos vein: Clinical significance

-Azygos vein abnormalities can be suggested on chest radiograph by enlargement of the azygos shadow to greater than 1 cm.
+Azygos vein abnormalities can be suggested on chest radiograph by enlargement of the azygos shadow to greater than 1cm.
 False positives can occur in heart failure causing increased pressures on the right side of the heart, or adjacent lymphadenopathy.
 Azygos and hemiazygos continuation of the inferior vena cava (IVC) was not common in daily life.
 It is very hard to observe, particularly when it is not associated with congenital heart disease or deep venous thrombosis.
 Thus, it is crucial to diagnose the enlarged azygos vein at the confluence with the superior vena cava and in the retrocrural space to prevent misdiagnosis as a right-sided paratracheal mass.
 The loss of the intrahepatic segment of IVC with azygous and hemiazygos continuation happens in 0.6% of patients diagnosed for congenital heart disease and usually occurs simultaneously with situs inversus, asplenia, or polysplenia, persistent left superior vena cava (SVC), and congenital pulmonary venolobar syndrome.
 Azygos and hemiazygos continuation of the IVC is rare especially when it is not associated with congenital heart disease.